- What is Validation?

 - It is more secure as the end-user does not have easy access to the code.

 - It is used to rescue any type of damage which can come during client-side validation.

 - It is slow in execution.
 As every time request will be sent to the server for validation.

-But we need to do both as the client-side gives immediate validation response to user input without having to wait for the page to load.
+But we need to do both as the client-side gives an immediate validation response to user input without having to wait for the page to load.
 Whereas the server-side will always capture the validations which are not caught by the client-side validation.

 *Try to always validate on the server.*

 - Platform Independent.